Evizzo/Ai-Experiments-Playground/README.md

 ---

-### 📁 **aiOsint** – AI-Powered OSINT Investigation Tool - W.I.P.
+### 📁 **aiOsint** – AI-Powered OSINT Investigation Tool

 🤖 An autonomous OSINT investigation system powered by ChatGPT that:
-- Makes intelligent decisions about which tools to use
+- Uses function/tool calling, makes intelligent decisions about which tools to use
 - Maintains a chain of thought during investigations
 - Adapts its investigation strategy based on findings
 - Provides detailed reasoning for each action taken